ls-kelvin/Gobang-AI/README.md

 # Gobang-AI
-just a program for AI Introduction course using Qt GobangAI is the Qt files to build the program
+just a program for AI Introduction course using Qt<br>
+GobangAI is the Qt files to build the program